How to Get Orange Peel Out of Single Stage Paint

 3. Use thin coats of paint.
 Trying to cover everything in one thick coat is more likely to result in orange peel (and it’s also wasteful).
 Thin, even coats are key for getting a smooth finish.

-READ MORE: How Much Does It Cost to Paint a Dodge Challenger
+READ MORE: How to Clean a Painted Bathtub

 DIY Cut and Buff Single Stage Paint